lemonmade/quilt/documentation/projects/packages/builds.md

 > **Note:** For private packages (that is, the package’s `package.json` includes [`"private": true`](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#private)), Quilt does not recommend including a build step.
 Any consumers within this repo will use the source code of the package directly, so no build outputs are needed.
 You will still need to [configure the entry files](#using-private-packages-in-a-monorepo) for your private packages, though.

 Before you get started, you’ll need to install Quilt’s build tools.
-Make sure you have `rollup` and either `@quilted/rollup` or `@quilted/craft` installed in your workspace as a development dependency:
+Make sure you have `rollup` and `@quilted/rollup` installed in your workspace as a development dependency:

 ```bash
 pnpm install rollup @quilted/rollup --save-dev